Samhain is the Witches’ New Year of course!

-Samhain, is directly opposite to Beltain on the Neo Pagan/Wicca and Celtic Wheel of the Year.
-Think of it as Beltain’s dark twin.
+Samhain, is directly opposite to Beltaine on the Celtic and Neo Pagan/Wicca Wheel of the Year.
+Think of it as Beltaine’s dark twin.
 Pronounced “sah-win” (Depending on dialect), Samhain marks the beginning and the first of the Fire Festivals of the Traditional Celtic New Year, the most magical and most important time of the year.

 So what is Samhain?

 A three day celebration of death and rebirth, Samhain is a time of endings, reflection of mortality, and releasing that which no longer serves in the mundane world.
 It’s a time of new beginnings and setting our intentions to focus in a refreshed and renewed destiny.

 During the season of Samhain, the veil between the world of the dead and the living is at its thinnest.
 Meaning, communication between worlds comes a lot easier.
 However, remember to always use protection magic before, and banishing magic after as you don’t want any entities hanging around.